 Patient Rights & Responsibilities

-The rights of our patients will be recognized by the Seneca Nation Health Department in accordance with the following:
+The rights of our patients will be recognized by the Seneca Nation Health System in accordance with the following:

 - Patients shall be treated with respect, consideration and dignity.

 - Patients are to be assured confidential treatment of their disclosures and records except when required by law.
 Patients are then afforded the opportunity to approve or refuse such release of information.

 - Patients are to be provided complete information regarding their diagnosis, treatment and prognosis, to all degrees known.